ajaythakre2040/Python_berar_app/README.md

 berar_app/
 ├── auth_system/         # Authentication app
 ├── cms/                 # Customer Management System
-├── dedup/               # Used for setting remarks for existing customers.
 ├── ems/                 # Employee management
 ├── lead/                # Lead and enquiry management ├── code_of_conduct/     # Used for uploading multiple files and storing these records.